Azure/Virtual-Machine-Restore-Points/Crash consistent VM restore points (preview)/README.md

 ## Know issues and limitations in private preview
 * You need to create a new VM with tag name **"EnableCrashConsistentRestorePoint"** and value **"True"**.
 You cannot create a crash consistent restore point for existing VMs
 * After creating the VM you need to wait for **at least 10mins** before creating a crash consistent restore point
-* Suggested frequency at which crash consistent restore points can be create is 1 hour
+* Suggested frequency at which crash consistent restore points can be created is 1 hour
-* Cross region creation of crash consistent restore points directly in a different region than the deployed VM is currently not supproted
+* Cross region creation of crash consistent restore points directly in a different region than the deployed VM is currently not supported